-For the exposure assessments in this Report, values derived from professional judgment are based on a combination of (i) information derived from plaintiff depositions, (ii) military and other Expert Reports, (iii) the peer-reviewed published literature, and (iv) experience and education.
+For the exposure assessments in this Report, values derived from professional judgment are based on a combination of (i) information derived from plaintiff depositions, (ii) military and other expert Reports, (iii) the peer-reviewed published literature, and (iv) experience and education.
 While the information from these sources may not be specific to the plaintiff or to Camp Lejeune, for it to be used, it should be considered relevant to one or both.
 Where necessary and scientifically supportable, values based on professional judgment were selected to be able to derive both typical and conservative (in other words, designed to avoid under-estimating) estimates of exposure.

 In summary, exposure assessment is an essential component of risk assessment and methods for estimating human exposures to chemicals have been used by exposure and risk assessors for several decades.
 Despite advances in exposure assessment methods, uncertainties and limitations are an inherent part of the exposure assessment process.
 Exposure assessments require assumptions because site-specific information is often unavailable, and individuals may not be able to accurately recall (or may not know) exposure-related information.
 Further, exposure varies from day to day (e.g., shower duration, amount of water consumed, water sources and concentrations, etc.) and, in particular for retrospective assessments, data describing this variability are generally not available.
-Because of this, where possible and where scientifically nd assumptions for the exposure assessment in ture (i.e., provide conservative exposure estimate
+Because of this, where possible and where scientifically oortable, I have chosen to utilize values a ort that would tend to overestimate expo